shannonlindsay/Data-AI-Dev/Instructions/labs/create-calculation-groups.md

 5. Notice that the two **Sales** table fields are decorated with the sigma symbol (∑).

-    The sigma symbol indicates that the fields will automatically summarize, by using aggregation functions like sum, count, average, or others.
+    *The sigma symbol indicates that the fields will automatically summarize by using aggregation functions like sum, count, average, or others.*

-    However, when calculation groups are added to a model, this automatic behavior must be disabled.
+    *However, when calculation groups are added to a model, this automatic behavior must be disabled.
 That means that summarization can only be achieved by measures, which are defined by using Data Analysis Expressions (DAX) formulas.
-In the next task, you will add measures to the model.
+In the next task, you will add measures to the model.*

 ### Create measures

-In this task, you will create three sales-related measures.
+Create three sales-related measures in preparation for the creation of your calculation groups.

 1. In the **Fields** pane, right-click the **Sales** table, and then select **New measure**.